rcrowther/django_languages/README.rst

             help_text="(main) Language of the text.",
         )

 One issue with this field is that these full-class returns stringify and may serialize in odd ways.
-The stock form serialisation is covered, but the code can not account for how the returned classes may behave in other contexts.
-So, if you would like to display 2-letter codes, display 'dead language' icons, or other language detail, then use LanguageRelatedField.
-But for the simple storage of a language code, prefer LanguageField.
+The stock form serialisation is assured, but the code can not account for how the returned classes may behave in other contexts.
+So, if you would like to display 2-letter codes, or 'dead language' icons, or other language detail, then use LanguageRelatedField.
+For the simple storage of a language code, prefer LanguageField.

 Getting and setting LanguageRelatedField
 ________________________________________